Renewable hydropower is a reliable, versatile and low cost source of clean electricity generation and responsible water management.

 Around 60 per cent of all renewable electricity is generated by hydropower.
-The sector produces about 16 per cent of total electricity generation from all sources including nuclear and fossil fuels.
+The sector produces about 16 per cent of total electricity generation from all sources.

 In its 2021 Hydropower Special Market Report, the International Energy Agency (IEA) reports that hydropower accounts for nearly a third of the world’s capacity for flexible electricity supply and has the potential to provide even more.

 No country has come close to achieving 100% renewables without hydropower in the energy mix.

 Hydropower installed capacity reached 1,330 gigawatts (GW) in 2020 as generation hit a record 4,370 terawatt hours (TWh).
 China, Brazil, the USA, Canada and India are the largest hydropower producers by installed capacity.